Salesforce Tower Chicago: Execution Against All Odds

 A Cascading Effect

-An additional tenant joined late in the design stages and requested to add multiple kitchens along with other amenities to the design.
-What may seem like a minor change to the building’s master plan would have a cascade of effects on the building’s overall calculations and design.
-In response, Alvine Engineering’s team went back to the drawing board to assess every electrical and mechanical decision to better understand managing a change this late in the design phase.
-In the end, our firm’s engineers were able to effectively accommodate the request.
+An additional tenant joined after the core and shell design was complete and requested to add kitchens along with other amenities to the building’s higher levels.
+What may seem like a minor change to the building’s master plan would have a cascade of effects on the building’s overall calculations.
+In response, Alvine Engineering’s team went back to the drawing board to assess previous electrical and mechanical decisions to better understand managing the changes with construction already underway.
+Despite the challenge, our firm’s engineers were able to effectively accommodate the requests.
+The ability of the team to effectively field the significant adjustments is a testament to the building’s initial design and the project team collaboration.

-“As engineers, when we receive a unique and challenging request like that comes in, we go back and assess everything from the basics,” Kyle explained, “So, we dig into every decision we’ve made to see how we can accommodate and what we can make work.”
+“As engineers, when we receive a unique and challenging request, we go back and assess everything from the basics,” Kyle explained, “So, we dig into every decision we’ve made to see how we can accommodate and what we can make work.”

 Questioning What’s Possible

-Despite economic slowdowns, limitations in travel, product shortages, and challenging design obstacles, the Chicago Salesforce Tower stands tall along the Chicago River.
-A testament to a design team that explored innovative options with open minds, trailblazed genuinely unique designs and executed despite limitations that slowed construction to a nationwide standstill.
+Despite economic slowdowns, limitations in travel, product shortages, and challenging design obstacles, Salesforce Tower Chicago stands tall along the Chicago River.
+A testament to a design team that explored innovative options with open minds, our firm generated unique designs and executed them despite limitations that slowed construction to a nationwide standstill.
+The building is already teeming with activity and life, a sign of well-earned success for the Hines’ property management and development teams.

 “This is an iconic piece of Chicago,” Kyle concludes.
 “There are a lot of projects that have their challenges and complexities, and this project was no different, but what made this a truly stand-out development was how the team came together to bring this iconic piece of architecture to the city during an unprecedented time in the industry.”

-Behind every unique building integration and architectural marvel, there was a group of people that drove every decision, calculation, model, and design and worked fervently to bring it to life.
+Behind every unique building integration and architectural marvel, there was a group of people who drove every decision, calculation, model, and design and worked fervently to bring it to life.

 Learn more about Alvine Engineering’s Chicago project portfolio here.